zrghassabi/Recurrent-Neural-Network-NLP/README.md

 3- Use RNN

   Embedding was used to transform One-hot vector to a dense vector. dense vector is input of RNN.
 Embedding reduces dimention of one-hot vector.
+Acually, some words are synonym. so, a fully conection NN is used to reduce size and map sysnonym words to the same value.

   For RNN: